danielrichman/preseed/README.md

 ## 5) Make a CD

-At this point, if you can direct boot, then `linux` and `initrd.gz` would suffice.
+At this point, if you can direct boot, then `linux` and `initrd.gz` will suffice.
 Otherwise:

 ```bash
 cp /usr/lib/syslinux/{isohdpfx.bin,isolinux.bin} installer/